rcl-coding/tutorial-csharp-advanced/lessons/lesson6.md

         static async Task Main(string[] args)
         {
             // 1.
-This Makes a request and yields to the caller 'Main" Task<string> getResponseTask = GetWebResponseAsync();
+This makes a request and yields to the caller 'Main" Task<string> getResponseTask = GetWebResponseAsync();
             // 2.
 You can continue to do independent work DoIndependentWork();